 - 1. Subtraction of the bias level.
 The default method is a subtraction of the mean value for the overscan pixels.
 A bias frame subtraction can be used if a fixed read-out noise pattern is present. - 2.
 Possibly a subtraction of a dark frame of matching exposure time or interpolated to a matching exposure time.
 For short integration times (e.g. <30 s) this is not needed.
 Noise in the dark frame may add noise to the science image. - 3.
 Flat-fielding with flat field calibration frames taken with the same filter (and the same focal plane coronagraph plate if a coronagraph on a substrate is used). - 4.
 Combination of all frames using optionally some filtering of outliers.
-The combination includes back-shifting of dithered images and optionally also the derotation of the frames.
+The combination includes back-shifting of dithered images and optionally also the derotation of the frames (see Schmid et al. 2018; 2018A&A...619A...9S).